section-engineering-education/engineering-education/content/articles/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/index.md

 - Proper understanding of [MATLAB](https://www.section.io/engineering-education/getting-started-with-matlab/) basics.

 ### Driving scenario
- #### Why this app
+#### Why this app?
 If you want to test the sensor algorithm, traditionally, you had to collect testing data by driving your car over different environments.
-Then, you would take this data into Matlab for analysis.
+Then you would take this data into Matlab for analysis.

-The whole process of collecting the data is time-consuming and requires quite more energy.
+The whole process of collecting the data is time-consuming and requires more energy.
 This designer app lets you test your algorithm faster.
 Instead of driving around to collect testing data, you can create scenarios to gather the data.

 The scenarios created in the designer app can contain all the possible constituents of the road.
-For example, it may include the road signs, pedestrians, lane boundary and vehicles.
+For example, it may include the road signs, pedestrians, lane boundary, and vehicles.
 Also, you can virtually set up the scenario and simulate the sensor detection.

-These variables are then exported in Matlab and test your sensor algorithm.
+These variables are then exported to Matlab to test your sensor algorithm.

 Let us walk through the app to see how it works.

-First , this App in the apps section.
-You can locate it in two ways in Matlab.
+First, this App in the apps section of Matlab.
+You can locate it in two ways.

 Method 1: Click on the app section at the top of Matlab's window.

 ![Apps](/engineering-education/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/driving-one.png)

 - Click on the dropdown arrow to locate the automotive section.
 - In the automotive section, select the `Driving Scenario App`.